zoxpx/pxdocs/content/reference/CLI/create-and-manage-volumes.md

 ### Related topics

-* For information about how to create shared Portworx volumes through Kubernetes, refer to the [ReadWriteMany and ReadWriteOnce](/portworx-install-with-kubernetes/storage-operations/kubernetes-storage-101/volumes/#readwritemany-and-readwriteonce) section.
+* For information about creating shared Portworx volumes through Kubernetes, refer to the [ReadWriteMany and ReadWriteOnce](/portworx-install-with-kubernetes/storage-operations/kubernetes-storage-101/volumes/#readwritemany-and-readwriteonce) section.

 ## Deleting volumes